-6 Te Papa's Audience Impact Model provides a qualitative performance lens to allow better understanding of how exhibitions and experiences on offer have impacted visitors.
+7 Te Papa's Audience Impact Model provides a qualitative performance lens to allow better understanding of how exhibitions and experiences on offer have impacted visitors.
 This measure assesses how exhibitions performed in terms of depth of impact, and whether the expected impact outcome was reached.
+This measure has been updated from the prior year measure ('the percentage of exhibitions that meet or exceed their impact objectives based on Te Papa's Audience Impact Model') to expand to programmes - this includes exhibitions, public programmes and digital experiences.